West Yorkshire Safety Camera Partnership

 Q - Can you please provide information on the training the operator has received and their understanding of that training, also can you please confirm that the operator was wearing a full police uniform and highly visibility jackets whilst operating the mobile

 A - All operators are trained by experienced and qualified professionals then tested on their understanding of the processes involved.
 The operator works from within the confines of a vehicle.
 These vehicles are fully marked and liveried police vehicles which are highly visible.
-There is no requirement for the operator to wear any garment if they are sat within the confines of a vehicle.
+There is no requirement for the operator to wear any garment if they are sat within the confines of a vehicle, however they do wear police staff uniform.

 Q - I have an image of my car on the motorway alleged to be speeding and the image has two yellow lines across the road and a green ellipse on my vehicle, can you tell me what these are there for ?